Banditas231/Custom-Quests/README.md

-Hello here is my Expansion Quests ,
-Some Quests requeres mods for loot.
+Hello here is my Expansion Quests for Chernogorsk map , Some Quests requeres mods for loot.
 So like Hunterz mod: https://steamcommunity.com/sharedfiles/filedetails/?id=3013430583&searchtext= But also you can change loot for what you like.